CMPN-CODECELL/Syrus2025_Wealth-AssetManagement_ThePolymorphs/readme.md

 - `index.html`: The main entry point for the website.
 - `vite.config.js`: Configuration for the Vite build tool.
 - `tailwind.config.js`: Tailwind CSS configuration for styling.

 ---

+## Suggested Improvements

+### Suggestions:
+1. Diversify assets by including other tangible assets like gold and property.
+2. Instead of asking users directly for the monthly investment value, suggest how much should be invested monthly in the goal-based investment planning.

+### Implemented:
+1. Multiple asset types, including tangible assets like gold and property, are now considered in the **Goal-Based Investment Planner** and **Portfolio Rebalancing Agent**.
+2. The **Goal-Based Investment Planner** now suggests the required monthly investment amount instead of asking users to input it directly.

+---